 Each common law contract of employment contains terms and conditions by which the parties regulate their relationship.
 Such terms may be oral or written, or a combination of the two.
 Often, letters of appointment, job descriptions, policy manuals, awards, collective agreements, workplace practices and legislation will be sources of further terms of the contract.

-Contracts of employment that do not include an express termination provision will contain an implied term that the employer will give the employee “reasonable notice” before terminating employment, unless the employer has summarily dismissed the employee for “serious misconduct”.
+Contracts of employment that do not include an express termination provision will contain an implied term that the employer will give the employee “reasonable notice” before terminating employment, unless the employer has summarily dismissed the employee.

-Under the FW Act, an employment contract cannot displace an entitlement under the National Employment Standards (see “National Employment Standards”).
+Under the FW Act, an employment contract cannot displace an entitlement under the National Employment Standards (see “National Employment Standards”), but it can offer more generous terms.